discrete-notes/discrete-notes.github.io/_posts/2020-04-09-network-decomposition-1-local-algorithms.md

 ![](assets/MIS-arete.png){: .center-image width="100%"} | ![](assets/MIS-noeud.png){: .center-image width="100%"}

 The two following pictures represent MISs.
-Note that one is *maximum* (it has 3 nodes, and no MIS on 4 nodes exists), but the other is just maximal, and it's also fine.
+Note that one is *maximum* (it has 3 nodes, and no MIS on 4 nodes exists), but the other is just maximal, which is also fine.

 ![](assets/MIS-maxi.png){: .center-image width="100%"} | ![](assets/MIS-pas-maxi.png){: .center-image width="100%"}